ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 <TabItem value="subnet-evm" groupId="subnet-evm">

 For Subnet-EVM we have a precompile registry under [`/precompile/registry/registry.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/registry/registry.go).
-This registry force-imports precompiles from other packages, e.g:
+This registry force-imports precompiles from other packages, for example:

 ```go
 // Force imports of each precompile to ensure each precompile's init function runs and registers itself